 1) To escape the pre-scheduled routines and monotonous calendar

-Have you felt yet?
+Have you felt it yet?
 No matter how interesting the journey of life is, our daily life, gets monotonous at some points.
 The urban rush of life works on certain rules and predefined patterns that keep everyone organized and proceeded.

 What can be more exciting than travel?
 Travel with no boundaries.
 After all, after a certain period, life will get back to your regular life.
 Hence, it is highly recommended to draw inspiration from trekking experience in the Himalayas.
 You walk, stay in unique places, encounter strangers, gossip and make plenty of new friends.
 What more you could ask for?
 That’s not monotonous, is it?